THE FOLLOWING IS A GUEST POST FROM JOSH BAYLOR (@JOSHBAYLOR). JOSH SERVES AS A CHURCH PLANTER IN DÜSSELDORF, GERMANY.

 History of Redemption, the Remnant, and Remembering Jesus (or Biblical and Historical Precedent)

 When we trace the storyline of the Bible, we see the repetition and progression of God’s covenants with his people, from Eden to the New Jerusalem.
-Right after Adam and Eve mess it all up, God comes back to them with the greatest promise of all time, the protoevangelion (Genesis 3:15).
+Right after Adam and Eve mess it all up, God comes back to them with the greatest promise of all time, the protoevangelion (Gen 3:15).
 Noah listened well, saved all of life with a boat, saw the first rainbow, and forgot it all.
 How many times did Abraham get it wrong?
 Moses?
 God’s covenants include indistinct and innumerable peoples through hundreds of centuries.
 God is who he is because he’s constantly reminding his people of his work.
 Over and over, God speaks and enacts his covenants with his people, and ultimately, Jesus is the fulfillment of all of these covenants.
 He never forgets.

 We’re familiar with the language and cycle of God’s people as a “remnant”.
 From Noah and the ark to ol’ Simeon in the temple holding baby Jesus, God always keeps a remnant.
 It’s a motley few, who’ve stayed behind to rig together some kind of hope for renewal and restoration.
 We can see the cycle really well in Judges and Kings.
 His people rebel and reject him.
 Then, they remember, repent, return, and we’ve got ourselves a genuine family reunion with renewal.
 Sometimes it’s short-lived and at other times it’s a long while coming.
 All the same, God always rescues his people.
 He never forgets.